Susan M. Dynarski

 --Informing the Debate: Comparing Boston's Charter, Pilot and Traditional Schools (with Atila Abdulkadiroglu, Josh Angrist, Sarah Cohodes, Jon Fullerton, Thomas Kane, and Parag Pathak).
 Boston Foundation Research Report.
 January 2009.

-Dynarski has testified to the U.S. Senate Finance Committee, the U.S. House Ways and Means Committee and the President's Commission on Tax Reform.
-Her research has been funded by the Institute of Education Sciences, Russell Sage Foundation and the National Institute of Aging.
+Dynarski has testified about education and tax policy before the US Senate Finance Committee, the US House Ways and Means Committee and the President's Commission on Tax Reform.